JereKuusela/valheim-world_edit_commands/publish/README.md

 `tweak_altar`:
 - `amount=number`: Amount of needed items to interact.
 - `delay=seconds`: Duration of the spawning.
+- `faction=text`: Determines which creatures are considered hostile.
 - `itemstandprefix=text`: Prefix for included item stands.
 - `itemstandrange=meters`: Radius for included item stands.
 - `itemoffset=x,z,y`: Offset when spawning items.
 Also sets the `useeffect` position.